hafizhdh/os222/links.md

 ## WEEK 01
 1. [Basic Vi Commands](https://docs.oracle.com/cd/E19253-01/806-7612/editorvi-tbl-83/index.html)<br>
 Useful cheetsheet for beginner like me to use vi text editor.
-Showed with basic html but easy to read
+Displayed in basic html but easy to read

 2. [Debian Shell Commands](https://wiki.debian.org/ShellCommands)<br>
-Contain commonly used debian commands and the explanation about what the commands do
+Contain commonly used debian commands and the explanation about what the commands does

 ## WEEK 02
 1. [Introduction to Cybersecurity](https://www.youtube.com/watch?v=ULGILG-ZhO0)<br>